 Truth-In-Sentencing Law– The 1993 law which changed the way sentences are served in Massachusetts.
 Its significant provisions include the elimination of statutory good time, the elimination of the so-called “Concord Sentence,” the toughening of parole eligibility for state prison sentences, and the establishment of a sentencing commission to formulate sentencing guidelines.
 This law applies to offenses committed on or after July 1, 1994.

 Uncharged Conduct- This type of conduct cannot be used to punish a defendant by serving as a basis on its own to enhance a sentence, Commonwealth v.
 Stuckich, 450 Mass.
 449, 461-2 (2008), Commonwealth v.
 Goodwin, 414 Mass.
 88, 93 (1993), due to the fact that it has not been “tested by the indictment and trial process.”
 Commonwealth v.
 Henriquez, 56 Mass.
 App.
 Ct.
 775, 779 (2002).
 It can however, be considered at sentencing as having a bearing on “the defendant’s character and his amenability to rehabilitation.”
 Commonwealth v.
 Stuckich, supra at 461-2, quoting Commonwealth v.
 Goodwin, supra at 93, as long as it “is relevant and the report of it is ‘sufficiently reliable’” Stuckich, supra at 461, Goodwin, supra at 94, for the purpose of determining the type of punishment imposed.
-Stuckich, supra at 462 (n.12).
+Stuckich, supra at 462 n.12.

 Walpole Sentence– The old name for State Prison or Cedar Junction Sentences.
 “Old timers” in the system can’t seem to stop using this term.

 Weekend Sentence– Courts have the authority, in some situations, to impose “Special” or “Weekend” sentences.
 M.G.L. c.
 279 §6A.
 These sentences are typically served from Friday to Monday, though a court can specify any beginning and ending time for each weekly period of confinement.
 The defendant is required to report on his or her own to the correctional facility each week at a time directed by the court.
 This sentence allows a defendant to maintain employment during the week while serving a sentence on weekends.
 Note that failure to report to a correctional facility at the time set by the court to commence the specified weekly period of confinement under this type of sentence constitutes the crime of escape from a correctional facility.
 Commonwealth v.
 Porter, 87 Mass.
 App.
 Ct.
 676 (2015).

 Work Release- A program at county correctional facilities established pursuant to M.G.L. c.
 127 §86F (§86G for Suffolk County) where prisoners are permitted to obtain employment offsite and remain outside the institution during work hours.
 They return to the institution after work hours and stay there overnight.
 Deductions from wages are taken to contribute to the cost of administering the program and to pay court obligations including victim/witness fees and child support.
 The 2012 Three Strikes Law allows prisoners who are serving mandatory minimum sentences for certain drug offenses enumerated in c.
-94C of the General Laws, to be classified to Work release.
+94C of the General Laws, to be classified to work release.

 Wrap-Up Date- The colloquial term for when a prisoner is discharged from prison.
 It is synonymous with end of sentence date or good conduct discharge date.